Note: boat-based cleanup has been cancelled due to unsafe water levels.

-Richard Hunter is President of Hunter Research, Inc., a Trenton-based historic preservation consulting firm founded in 1986.
-The company provides historical, archaeological and historic architectural services to a wide range of public, private and non-profit clients throughout the Mid-Atlantic and Northeastern United States.
-Dr. Hunter holds a Ph.D. in historical geography from Rutgers University, an M.A. in archaeological science from Bradford University, U.K. and a B.A. in archaeology and geography from Birmingham University, U.K. A long-time resident of Hopewell Township, he currently serves as a Mercer County Cultural & Heritage Commissioner, a trustee of the Hopewell Valley Historical Society, and a board member of the Trenton Downtown Association.
-He is a past President of Preservation New Jersey and a former member of the New Jersey Historic Sites Review Board.
-Dr. Hunter has authored numerous articles on topics of New Jersey history and archaeology and he lectures frequently throughout the region.
+Dr. Richard Hunter is President of Hunter Research, Inc., a Trenton-based historic preservation consulting firm founded in 1986.
+A long-time resident of Hopewell Township, Richard currently serves as a Mercer County Cultural & Heritage Commissioner, a trustee of the Hopewell Valley Historical Society, and a board member of the Trenton Downtown Association.
+He has authored numerous articles on topics of New Jersey history and archaeology and he lectures frequently throughout the region.

 The Pittore Justice Center is located at 25 South Union Street, Lambertville, NJ.
 Metered parking is available in the adjacent lot and on nearby streets.

-The talk is one in a series presented by the Delaware River Greenway Partnership on different aspects of the cultural and natural history of the Delaware River.
-The series is open to the public free of charge.
-“Trenton—A Forgotten Port Community” will be the subject of a lecture by noted archaeologist Richard Hunter on May 22.
-Two more talks are planned for fall 2017.
+This talk is one in a series sponsored by DRGP on different aspects of the cultural and natural heritage of the Delaware River and is open to the public free of charge.